arunbaby0/arunbaby.com/_ai_agents/0032-state-management-checkpoints.md

 Instead of keeping 1,000 messages, every 10 steps, you trigger a "Janitor" agent.
 It takes the last 10 messages and turns them into a 1-paragraph summary.
 The raw messages are archived, and the "Live State" now only contains the summary.

 ### 9.2 The "Sliding Window" Strategy
-Keep only the $N$ most recent messages (e.g., the last 15).
+Keep only the `N` most recent messages (e.g., the last 15).
 For anything older, rely on **RAG (Retrieval Augmented Generation)** to pull specific facts back into the state ONLY when they are mentioned.

 ### 9.3 State Differential (Diffs)
 Instead of saving the entire 1MB history blob every time, save only the **Diff**.
 For example, record: *"Added message #24"* rather than resaving messages #1 through #24.
 This reduces your database I/O by 95% for long-running agents.